De Havilland Canada DHC-4 Caribou: Operational history

 All C-7s have now been phased out of U.S. military service, with the last example serving again under U.S. Army control through 1985 in support of the U.S. Army's Golden Knights parachute demonstration team.
 Other notable military operators included Australia, Canada, India, Malaysia and Spain.

 In September 1975, a group of 44 civilians, including armed supporters of the Timorese Democratic Union (UDT), commandeered a Royal Australian Air Force (RAAF) Caribou, A4-140, on the ground at Baucau Airport in the then Portuguese Timor, which was in the middle of a civil war.
 The Caribou had landed at Baucau on a humanitarian mission for the International Committee of the Red Cross.
 The civilians demanded that the RAAF crew members fly them to Darwin Airport (also RAAF Base Darwin) in Australia, which they did.
 After the Caribou arrived there, the Australian government detained the civilians for a short period, and then granted refugee visas to all of them.
-The Guardian later described A4-140 as "the only RAAF plane ever hijacked", and the incident as "one of the more remarkable stories in Australia’s military and immigration history".
+The Guardian later described A4-140 as "the only RAAF plane ever hijacked", and the incident as "one of the more remarkable stories in Australia's military and immigration history".

 The RAAF retired A4-140, by then its last Caribou, on 27 November 2009.
 The aircraft, which was manufactured in 1964, was donated to the Australian War Memorial, Canberra.

 Civilian operations

 One US Navy Caribou remained in service with the Golden Knights Parachute Team until the 1980s, at which point the aircraft transitioned into civilian use and cargo services.
-The Australian Air Force operated a fleet of Caribou, with the final aircraft, A4-140, retiring from service in 2009.

 After retirement from military use, several examples of the Caribou have been purchased by civilian operators for deployment in areas with small airfields located in rugged country with few or poor surface transport links.